israelBuskila/GitHub-Repository-Explorer/README.md

    ```
 4. Open [http://localhost:3000](http://localhost:3000) in your browser.

-## ⚠️ Note
+## ⚠️ Notes
-This project is **still in progress**, and some features are not fully implemented yet.
-Given the time constraints, I prioritized core functionality, and I plan to improve it further.
+This project is still in progress.
+While core functionality is implemented, some features are incomplete due to time constraints.
+The code is structured for easy future improvements.

-## 📌 Future Enhancements
+## 🚀 Future Enhancements
-- Complete all planned features.
+- Complete repository details page with contributors.
+- Implement sorting and infinite scrolling.
 - Optimize API calls with caching.
 - Improve UI/UX with better styling and animations.

----